This Young Palestinian Engineer Is Helping Rebuild Gaza With Waste

 After tying for first place in the Japan Gaza Innovation Challenge, a competition that recognizes projects that help improve life in Gaza, samples of their bricks were taken to Japan, where testing facilities verified fire resistance and other factors that no lab in Gaza had the ability to verify (Mashhawari also later traveled to Japan to work with engineers to refine the product).
 A local startup incubator, Mobaderoon III, helped them fund their first production in September 2016.
 The startup constructed a pilot building as a demonstration, and customers started to place orders.
 Mashhawari now rents space in a factory, employing up to 10 people at a time to produce the bricks, but is seeking investment to expand.

-She’s currently visiting Boston to attend a fellowship called Our Generation Speaks, which helps young Palestinian and Israeli entrepreneurs launch businesses–and she’s actively meeting with American business leaders to help connect them with other entrepreneurs in Gaza who haven’t yet had the opportunity to make their ideas real.
+She’s currently visiting Boston to attend a fellowship which helps young entrepreneurs launch businesses–and she’s actively meeting with American business leaders to help connect them with other entrepreneurs in Gaza who haven’t yet had the opportunity to make their ideas real.
 The design is also a finalist in the 2017 Index Award.

 “I just want to say that if you want something to happen, you can make it possible,” she says.
 “In the beginning, I didn’t think I would reach this stage today and that I would get all of what I dreamt–that it would be possible even to travel, and to [meet with] people, and get investment.
 It’s not impossible if you believe in it.”